PeteEvans/cargo-resources/README.md

 `

 ## Configuring Declared Resources
-Resources are declared using Cargo metadata, as this is the cargo resources crate, these are declared in:
+Resources are declared using Cargo metadata, as this is the cargo resources crate, these are declared in a 'section':

 ```toml
 [package.metadata.cargo_resources]
 ```
-Within this 'table' each resource is declared:
+Within this 'section' each resource is declared in the provides 'array' as a key/value table:

 ```toml
 provides = [